nhooyr/neoman/README.md

 #####Splitting from neovim terminals
 Say you want to vertical split a manpage from within a neovim terminal.
 Duplicate the two small functions, rename them to `vnman` and `vnman!` and change the string arguments of `_nman` to `'Vnman'` and `'Vnman!''`.
-Don't forget to add the autocomplete aliases from below and rename them.
+Don't forget to add the autocomplete aliases from below but obviously rename them to fit.

 #### Vim